-In New Jersey, the State is divided into 20 Watershed Management Areas (WMA), which are made up of smaller watersheds.
+In New Jersey, the state is divided into 20 Watershed Management Areas (WMA), which are made up of smaller watersheds.
 Sussex County is located in four of the 20 WMAs that are discussed further below: Upper Delaware (WMA 1); Wallkill (WMA 2); Pompton, Pequannock, Wanaque, Ramapo (WMA 3) and Upper Passaic, Whippany and Rockaway (WMA 6).
+Figure 4-3 illustrates the watersheds of the State of New Jersey including Sussex County.